-The evaluation scheme for each course shall contain two parts;
+The evaluation scheme for each course shall contain two parts:

 a.
-Continuous Internal Assessment (CIA) and
+Continuous Internal Assessment (CIA)

 b.
-End Semester Examination (ESE).
+End Semester Examination (ESE)

-The internal to external assessment ratio shall be 1:3, for both courses with or without practical.
-For all courses except the courses offered by the school of communications, there shall be a maximum of 75 marks for external evaluation and maximum of 25 marks for internal evaluation.
-In the case of courses offered by the school of communications, the internal to external assessment ratio shall be 1:1.
-(In their cases, the components for evaluation and their respective marks shall be determined by their Board of Studies).Both internal and external evaluation shall be carried out in the mark system and the marks are to be rounded to the nearest integer.
+25% weightage shall be given to internal evaluation and the remaining 75% to external evaluation and the ratio and weightage between internal and external is 1:3, for the courses with or without practical (except the courses offered by the School of Communications).
+In the case of courses offered by the School of Communications, the internal-external assessment ratio shall be 1:1.
+In their case, the components for evaluation and their respective weightage shall be determined by their Board of Studies.
+Both internal and external evaluation shall be carried out in the grading system and the GPAs are to be rounded to two places of decimals.